Near the Sail Tower in Haifa, you can find the Flea Market and Merchant Fair. And Saturday morning is the best time for a visit.

-According to the Haifa municipality’s Facebook post, the opening hours of the Flea Market are Sunday to Friday 9:00 – 16:00.
-On Saturdays, the market is open 06:00 – 16:00.
-Moreover, on Saturdays, the Merchant Fair is open during the same hours as well (it is open only one day a week), and at the same complex.
+According to the Haifa municipality’s Facebook post, the Flea Market’s opening hours are Sunday to Friday from 9:00 to 16:00.
+On Saturdays, the market is open from 06:00 to 16:00.
+Moreover, on Saturdays, the Merchant Fair is open during the same hours (it is open only one day a week) and at the same complex.

-Keep in mind the later you come, the hotter it gets, and fewer chances you have to find something worthwhile.
+Keep in mind the later you come, the hotter it gets, and the fewer chances you will find something worthwhile.
 Furthermore, some stores might close before 16:00.
-Thus, I would suggest coming early.
+Thus, I suggest coming early.
 We visited it on Saturday morning.
-And since on Saturdays there are many customers, this is when most merchants show all their produce.
+And since there are many customers on Saturdays, this is when most merchants show all their produce.

-We parked at Kdoshei Bagdad St. and started walking toward the Merchant Fair.
+We parked at Kdoshei Bagdad Street and started walking toward the Merchant Fair.
 But, as I mentioned in the Map section, Merchant Fair moved.
-The port is still a good place to find parking, but now, you can probably find at a closer location.
+The port is still a good place to find parking, but now, you can probably find it at a closer location.

-If you love Graffiti, then check out Graffiti At Florentin, Tel Aviv post.
+If you love Graffiti, then check out Graffiti At Florentin.

 Almost at the Merchant Fair:

-During our visit, The Merchant Fair was moved next to the Sail Tower.
-It already was transferred back and currently, it is located at the same complex as the Flea Market.
+The Merchant Fair was moved next to the Sail Tower during our visit.
+It was already transferred back, and currently, it is located in the same complex as the Flea Market.

-The market is not very big, but if you are really determined then you will probably find something.
+The Merchant Fair market is not very big, but you will probably find something if you are determined.

-Some people arrive early (I heard 6 am), in order to find bargains.
+Some people arrive early (I heard 6:00) to find bargains.

 Many of the things are old junk:

-Overall I would say that some people love such markets and others hate it.
-If you are not sure that you will like it then I would recommend visiting the Flea Market.
+Overall, some people love such markets, and others hate them.
+If you are not sure you will like it, I recommend visiting the Flea Market.
 And that is the next thing we did.

 The Flea Market was a short walk away (around 10min).
-Passing next to the Sail Tower:
+Passing next to the Sail Tower and the Great Mosque:

-The Flea Market starts around 10 Kibbutz Galuyot Street and expands to the nearby streets as well.
+The Flea Market starts around 10 Kibbutz Galuyot Street and expands to the nearby streets.

 The Merchant Fair is different from the Flea Market.
-At the Merchant Fair you will see individuals selling old stuff, but at the Flea Market, you will find many stores that specialize in collecting and restoring old items.
-Thus, the variety is wider and there is less junk.
-But, the chance to find bargains is also lower.
+At the Merchant Fair, you will see individuals selling old stuff.
+But at the Flea Market, many stores specialize in collecting and restoring old items.
+Thus, the variety is more comprehensive, and there is less junk.
+But, the chance of finding bargains is also lower.

-While visiting the Flea Market we saw several cars like this:
+While visiting the market, we saw several cars like this:

 No, it is not a new type of cover.
 These carpets are for sale.
 To me, these look like Azerbaijani rugs.

-Overall, if you are looking for something unique, old or just love the retro style it is worth visiting both places.
+Overall, it is worth visiting both places if you want something unique or old or love the retro style.
 Come early on a Saturday morning, and you will have a chance to find a bargain.
-Also, if you love such place, then check out Jaffa Flea Market.
+Also, if you love such places, check out Jaffa Flea Market.